chris-warner/React-Portfolio/README.md

 This is my personal website and portfolio, coded using react.

 ## Project To Do:
-Finish adding icons to verticle timeline.
+Add alt text to images.
 Optimize images for web.